coderaiser/node-thread-it/README.md

 ### threadIt(name[, options])

-Under the hood `threadId` uses [holdUp](https://github.com/coderaiser/hold-up) so you can use the same options to find a free worker from que.
+Under the hood `threadId` uses [holdUp](https://github.com/coderaiser/hold-up) so you can use the same options to find a free worker from queue.

 - `name` - string
 - `options` - options may contain: